NextLocLLM: Location Semantics Modeling and Coordinate-Based Next Location Prediction with LLMs: PROBLEM FORMULATION

-\textit{Definition 2.2 (\textbf{POI Attributes}).} The POI attributes for each location $loc$ are represented as $attr=(intr,freq)$, where $intr=(i_1,\cdots,i_r)$ denotes the natural language descriptions of $r$ POI categories (see Appendix~\ref{sec:POI des}), and $freq=(f_1,\cdots,f_r)$ represents the frequency of each POI category within that location.
+\textit{Definition 2.2 (\textbf{POI Attributes}).}We treat each location as a region composed of multiple POIs.
+POI attributes for each location $loc$ are represented as $poi=(intr,freq)$, where $intr=(i_1,\cdots,i_r)$ denotes the natural language descriptions of the $r$ POI categories, and $freq=(f_1,\cdots,f_r)$ represents the MinMax-normalized values of each POI category for that location, reflecting the relative strength of each category.
 Here $r$ is the number of POI categories.

-\textit{Definition 2.3 (\textbf{Historical and Current Trajectories}).} A user's mobility trajectory can be divided into historical and current trajectories.
-The historical trajectory $S_h=(s_{t_1-M+1},\cdots,s_{t_1})$ contains $M$ records, reflecting the user's long-term movement patterns.
-The current trajectory $S_c=(s_{t-N+1},\cdots,s_{t})$ contains $N$ records, representing the user's current moving intentions.
-Here $t_1<t-N+1$, and typically $N<M$.
-Since both types of trajectories share the same structure, without ambiguity, we will use $l_{seq}$ to refer to either $N$ or $M$ in subsequent sections.
+\textit{Definition 2.3 (\textbf{Historical and Current Trajectories}).} A user's mobility trajectory is divided into a historical trajectory $S_h=(s_{t-M+1},\cdots,s_{t})$ and a current trajectory $S_c=(s_{t+1},\cdots,s_{t+N})$.
+Unless otherwise specified, we will use $l_{seq}$ to refer to either $N$ or $M$ in certain contexts of subsequent sections.

-\textit{Definition 2.4 (\textbf{Next Location Prediction}).} Given a user's historical trajectory $S_h$ and current trajectory $S_c$, our target is to predict the next location $loc_{t+1}$ that the user is most likely to visit.
+\textit{Definition 2.4 (\textbf{Next Location Prediction}).} Given a user's historical trajectory $S_h$ and current trajectory $S_c$, the target is to predict the {ID of} next location $loc_{t+1}$ that the user is most likely to visit.